zubair-akbar/zubair-akbar/README.md

-### <h1 align=center>Hi there 👋</h1>
+### <h1 align=center>Hi there, I'm Zubair 👋</h1>

-<p align=center>I'm Zubair.
-I'm a software engineer with a background in economics, finance and medicine.
+<p align=center>I'm a software engineer with a background in economics, finance and medicine.
 I'm a life long learner looking forward to developing my technical expertise in software engineering.
 I love to explore new technologies and leverage them to solve real-world problems ✨.

 <p align=center>I'm currently working on learning more Python, statistics and implementing projects involving AI.</p>